exorcist45/exorcist45/README.md

 - 👋 Hi, I’m Ashutosh Chauhan @exorcist45
-- 👀 I’m interested in Machine Learning, AI, Gaming, Web Development, Linux
+- 👀 I’m interested in Machine Learning, AI, Web Development, Linux and Gaming
 - 🌱 I’m currently working at TCS as Control System Developer.
 - 💞️ I’m looking to collaborate on any relevant project